GothenburgBitFactory/tw.org/content/docs/upgrade-3.md

 ## Upgrading Sync

 Taskwarrior 2 used `taskd` as a server for its synchronization.
-Taskwarrior 3 has a completely new sync implementatoin, and does not interface with `taskd`.
+Taskwarrior 3 has a completely new sync implementation, and does not interface with `taskd`.
 If you have been sync'ing tasks, you will need to adopt a new approach.

 The recommended solution as of Taskwarrior 3.0 is to use a cloud-storage backend.